Batmanabcdefg/AbaqusTraining/02_Lesson/readme.tex.md

 	E,S
 	FV1,FV2

 	The second line is the same as in Lesson 1.
-In the third line, We define the output request in step 1.
-This request will be propagated into the following steps.
+In the third line, ...

+	We define the output request in Step 1.
+This output request is then propagated into the following steps.

 ## Viewing results